anvilistas/anvil-extras/docs/guides/modules/routing.rst

     def form_show(self, **event_args):
         # We setup the side navigation links in form show, so that when the form is navigated
-        # away from and back again we can setup the links again.
+        # away from and back again we can set up the links again.
         Manager.setup_sidelinks('home')
         Manager.set_title('Home')